 If you have an iPhone 15 Pro or iPhone 15 Pro Max, you've got a customizable Action button above the volume buttons that you can program to perform a variety of tasks.
 Head to Settings » Action Button, then choose between:

-• Accessibility: Quickly use an accessibility feature.
-Choices include Apple Watch Mirroring, AssistiveTouch, Background Sounds, Classic Invert, Color Filters, Control Nearby Devices, Detection Mode, Full Keyboard Access, Guided Access, Increase Contrast, Left/Right Balance, Live Captions, Live Speech, Magnifier, Reduce Motion, Reduce Transparency, Reduce White Point, Smart Invert, Switch Control, VoiceOver, Voice Control, and Zoom.
+- Accessibility: Quickly use an accessibility feature.
+Choices include Apple Watch Mirroring, AssistiveTouch, Background Sounds, Classic Invert, Color Filters, Control Nearby Devices, Conversation Boost (new with iOS 18), Describe Scene (new with iOS 18), Detection Mode (called Live Recognition on iOS 18), Full Keyboard Access, Guided Access, Increase Contrast, Left/Right Balance, Live Captions, Live Speech, Magnifier, Music Haptics (new with iOS 18), Reduce Motion, Reduce Transparency, Reduce White Point, Smart Invert, Switch Control, Vehicle Motion Cues (new with iOS 18), VoiceOver, Voice Control, and Zoom.

 For any selected action, except for No Action, you just hold down the Action button on the side of your iPhone to have it perform the assigned task.